iaintshine/delayed_job-tracer/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/iaintshine/ruby-delayed-plugins-tracer.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Code of Conduct

-Everyone interacting in the Delayed::Plugins::Tracer project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/delayed-plugins-tracer/blob/master/CODE_OF_CONDUCT.md).